hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/CProgramming/compilation.md

 - an entry point (in C, the `main` function) where execution should begin
 - data that the program will need when it runs (e.g. the `"side a: "`) string that we print
 - space for global variables
-- list of dynamic libraries that should be loaded
+- a list of dynamic libraries that should be loaded

 An _object file_ is similar to an executable, but different in some important ways.
+At the fundamental level, object files still contain executable code.
 An executable file is your whole program, but for programs with multiple source files, an object file is the compiled version of a single C file.
 Since object files cannot run on their own, they don't have an entry point (they could have a function called `main`, however).
 Also, in an executable file, every function that's referenced must be defined either in the executable itself, or in a dynamic library that is linked.
 Object files can reference external functions.

 To compile a C program, you _compile_ each C file into an object file, and then _link_ those object files into one executable.
 Even if you don't list these steps explicitly, Clang still performs both steps; it just deletes the object files when it's done.
 The linking process entails: